mits-gossau/web-components-toolbox/README.md

 - added event listeners must be timely removed.
 This means calling addEventListener should not be async especially if the event target is outside of the web component.

 CSS Rules:
+- no double dashes in css selectors or within variables NO:(tile--stuff) or (--var-hi--stuff) [Note: Shadow.js cssNamespaceToVar function does select on double dashes]
 - no inline style tags / styles with css properties outside of a web component or a template which is loaded by a web component (allowed are only inline style tags with css variable settings)
 - mobile font-size should not be smaller than 1rem
 - no absolute CSS values like px except for borders.
 Everything has to be relative eg. em, vw, vh, etc.